 4. Kelingking Beach

-After you’re done staring in awe at the Kelingking T-Rex, the good news is that there’s also a path to go down to the beach at the bottom.
+After you’re done staring in awe at the Kelingking T-Rex, there’s also a path to go down to the beach at the bottom.
 This hike is a major workout, a bit scary, and takes at least 2 hours roundtrip.
 Bring water!

 As you can see in the picture below, the beach at the bottom is pristine and the waves are big; there’s even a little cave down there!